Tan Yu: Personal life and death

 Tan Yu died of heart failure in Houston, Texas, in 2002 at the age of 74.
 Jose de Venecia, the Speaker of the House of Representatives in the Philippines, commended his achievements as a great businessman and as a philanthropist, for providing jobs to a number of Philippine people.
 He was posthumously honored with the Dr. Jose P. Rizal Award for Excellence.

 His children continue to live in the Philippines, Taiwan, Hong Kong and the US.

-In the Story Arc 2078 edition of the Philippines comic strip series Pugad Baboy, Ninoy Aquino International Airport was named as Tan Yu International Airport (TYIA).